veertuinc/anka-docs/content/en/docs/Getting Started/macos.md

 > You can continue on to Step 2 while you wait for this to finish.

 ## Step 2.
-Install Anka Controller & Registry
+Install the Anka Build Cloud Controller & Registry

 > Perform the following steps on the machine intended to run the Controller & Registry.